Frequently Asked Questions

 The basics include computer (Mac or PC), an up to date Internet browser, a valid e-mail account, and an Internet connection meeting our minimum technology standards.

 Yes.
-You may be enrolled in up to 12 credit hours of online courses at a time after approval from the online advisor.
-Students are required to complete those 12 hours within the term for which registered and students are subject to minimum time requirements for course completion.
+You may be enrolled in up to 12 credit hours of online courses at a time after approval from an advisor.
+Students are required to complete those 12 hours within the term for which registered.
 See “How Long Does It Take to Complete a Class?” for more information.

 All of Cloud County’s general education courses will transfer to other colleges.
 Many of the applied science courses will transfer.
 However, most decisions about whether the course transfers as a requirement or as an elective are made by academic divisions within the receiving college (or the school from which the student plans to graduate).Some divisions may accept a course as fulfilling a program or degree requirement, while another division within the same institution may accept it as an elective.
 It is important for you to know how the division that administers your major at the college to which you plan to transfer accepts the credit.